shashwatsanket997/Course-Management-System/README.md

 ## What's Included
 The structure of the code strictly follows ``Model-Routes-Controllers-Services``.
 Here in this project
 + The ``models`` contains pseudo database entries.
-+ The ``routes`` contains all the availble endpoints, and serve as mapping of url with the respection controller
++ The ``routes`` contains all the availble endpoints, and serve as mapping of url with its associated controller
 + The ``controllers`` are mainly responsible for input validation and rendering the respective pages
 + The ``services`` are those which interacts with the database(here the ``Pseudo`` database) and prepares the data as requested by users